taivlam/research-project-2018-2019/README.md

 This is because Python requires the SageMath library to be imported and thus doesn't "know" SageMath by default.
 I believe it would require prefixing the Sage script with 1-line to run the Sage script in plain Python (back in 2019), but it can be avoided by simply using `sage` to execute the script.

 Since the SageMath migration to Python 3, I think Sage's default behavior is to add this import preamble to the corresponding `.py` file that is automatically generated, but that seems to be an improvement added to Sage since May 2019 - using `sage` to execute `.sage` scripts will always work.

+### Note for Windows Users and WSL

+For Windows 10 users who can't realistically install Linux on another machine and truly need to get work as done as fast as possible, the most economical way to use SageMath on Windows is to simply install the WSL (Windows Subsystem for Linux).
+With your favorite search engine, you may find plenty of guides on how to do this online.

+As a suggestion the Debian Stable WSL should suffice and feels snappier than the Ubuntu LTS WSL.
+Anyways, the Debian Stable WSL should have a version of SageMath, though not the latest, that will be more than sufficient to run this SageMath script.

+I only realized this after the research project was done.
+However, there also must have been some sort of WSL availability aspect at the time, since I do not recall being able to install the WSL until later in the summer of 2019.

 ## Other Remarks for the Future